Advice to the

 A company is deemed to be insolvent if it cannot pay its debts when they fall due or if the value of the company’s assets is less than the value of its liabilities, taking into account its contingent and prospective liabilities.
 A company can also be found to be insolvent if it has an unsatisfied judgement or statutory demand.

-The common activities that trigger this are fraudulent trading, wrongful trading, misfeasance, preference, transactions at an undervalue, disqualification, capital issues and misleading the market.
+The common activities that trigger this are fraudulent trading, wrongful trading, misfeasance, preference - transactions at an undervalue, disqualification, capital issues and misleading the market.
+Cork Gully can advise directors, on the appropriate course of action to ensure they fulfil their statutory responsibilities.

-It is important to note that an individual, whilst not formally appointed as a director, may fall foul of these provisions by being deemed to be a “shadow director” or a “de-facto” director.
+It is important to note that even an individual who are not formally appointed as a director may fall foul of these provisions if they are deemed to be a “shadow director” or a “de-facto” director.